ev3dev-lang-java/openjdk-ev3/README.md

 sudo docker run --rm -it -v $BUILD_DIRECTORY:/build -e JDKVER='X' ev3dev-lang-java:jdk-autobuild
 ```
 `X` can be one of `9`, `9zero`, `10` and `10zero`.
 Please change the `$BUILD_DIRECTORY` to a valid path.

 5. If the build was successful, JDK packages were created in `$BUILD_DIRECTORY/jri-ev3.tar.gz`, `$BUILD_DIRECTORY/jdk-ev3.tar.gz` and `$BUILD_DIRECTORY/jmods.tar.gz`.

 ## ~~JShell on the EV3~~

 No longer supported.
 JShell backend on the EV3 is a huge overkill.

+## ~~OpenJDK for leJOS~~

+LeJOS has probably reached its EOL.
+It is not a priority anymore to support it.
+[linux-devkit](https://github.com/mindboards/ev3sources/tree/master/extra/linux-devkit) + CodeSourcery GCC could be used for cross-compilation of it.